get to know

 In 2002, Kevin was hired by Ehrich & Ehrich Nursery in Chesterfield, NJ to head their ball and burlap operation.
 Although he lacked experience in the nursery industry, with determination and hard work, Kevin grew the nursery into a successful operation.

-Eventually, Kevin was wooed by Larry Kuser, owner of Fernbrook Nursery, to become the field manager and where he continues to be employed.
+Eventually, Kevin was wooed by Larry Kuser, owner of Fernbrook Nursery, to become the nursery field manager.
+In 2022, Kevin was named President of the company.

 Kevin enjoys life outside of Fernbrook Farms with his wife Michele and daughters Caitlin and Emma.
 When any free time presents itself, you may find Kevin fishing, golfing, and or reading.